matheusribef/SharpBot/README.md

 1. Fork this repository to your GitHub account.
 2. Clone the repository to your local machine.
-3. Install all necessary dependencies.
+3. Install all necessary dependencies, this uncludes the NuGet packages: BinarySharp and FASM.Net.
 4. Start exploring and learning!

 ## 📝 License